 He suggests family members should remain patient and understanding.
-Their loved one will often be resistant and negative about the need for Long-Term Care, their own issues and how they feel about making a big life transition.
+Their loved one will often be resistant and cynical about the need for Long-Term Care, their own issues, and how they feel about making a big life transition.
 Advance planning, in part with the use of photographs and other memories, including pet drawings, can ease this fear many will feel.

 “This is a transition for the entire family system, not just for the elderly family member.
 Typically, the more family members who are involved in preparing for and facilitating this transition, the better the outcome.”Dr. Schweinberg